-68. ORD, in conjunction with OSW, will develop and apply methods to predict the fate, persistence, and bioaccumulation potential of dioxins in the environment.
+90. ORD, in conjunction with the Chlorinated Dioxin Work Group, will develop and apply methods to predict the fate, persistence, and bioaccumulation potential of dioxins in the environment.
 These efforts will begin in FY 84 in conjunction with the development of the sampling program discussed above.
 The results of these analyses will be combined with the source asessments and toxicity studies to provide interim exposure and risk assessments for the other dioxin isomers.
+Interim assessments will be available by September 1986.